 for its handy size and cover.

 To infuse food with subtle smokey, nutty flavours, there’s no better tool for the job than a wooden plank.
-Big Green Egg’s Northwest Alder Grilling Planks (here
+Big Green Egg’s Northwest Alder Grilling Planks (here) are especially perfect for seafood, like in this recipe for co-founder David’s Maple Salmon.

 Protect your hands from burns with insulated, heat-resistant fabric like these BBQ Suede Gloves from Rosle (here